-Specializing in the synthesis of organic acids, ketoacids, and amino acids for pharmaceutical/materials research and metabolic analysis.
+Specializing in the synthesis isotopically labeled organic acids, ketoacids, and amino acids for pharmaceutical/materials research and metabolic analysis.
+Our proprietary chemical reaction pathways enables the generation of both known and non-fermentable novel metabolites.
+Major products include isotopic and structural isomers of biochemical intermediates and analogs.

 Early detection of cancer and bacterial infections saves lives; an emerging technology that enables rapid diagnoses of these conditions is called metabolic flux analysis.
 We have developed synthetic techniques that enable this technology by producing the necessary chemical reagents.
 These required molecules (13C-labelled metabolites) are highly specialized and challenging to produce, with some currently costing hundreds of dollars for an amount less than a grain of sand.
 Based on a decade of research experience and nearly a million dollars in research funding from agencies including NSF and NASA, we have developed the technology to directly replicate a fundamental biological pathway to these intermediates that avoids costly enzymes or fermentation.
 These techniques decrease the synthetic costs of the labelled metabolites by over an order of magnitude.